mst: Minimum Spanning Tree of the Pairwise Distance Graph

 If M >= 2, then the mutual reachability distance \(m(i,j)\) with smoothing factor M (see Campello et al. 2013) is used instead of the chosen “raw” distance \(d(i,j)\).
 It holds \(m(i, j)=\max(d(i,j), c(i), c(j))\), where \(c(i)\) is \(d(i, k)\) with \(k\) being the (M-1)-th nearest neighbour of \(i\).
 This makes “noise” and “boundary” points being “pulled away” from each other.
 Genie++ clustering algorithm (see gclust) with respect to the mutual reachability distance gains the ability to identify some observations are noise points.

-Note that the case M = 2 corresponds to the original distance, but we are determining the 1-nearest neighbours separately as well, which is a bit suboptimal; you can file a feature request if this makes your data analysis tasks too slow.
+Note that the case M = 2 corresponds to the original distance, but we determine the 1-nearest neighbours separately as well, which is a bit suboptimal; you can file a feature request if this makes your data analysis tasks too slow.

 Matrix of class mst with n-1 rows and 3 columns: from, to and dist.
 It holds from < to.
 Moreover, dist is sorted nondecreasingly.
 The i-th row gives the i-th edge of the MST. (from[i], to[i]) defines the vertices (in 1,…,n) and dist[i] gives the weight, i.e., the distance between the corresponding points.